Overthinking in dating: Sharing too much too soon is not a connection

 At Grid Society, we create tools that help people find clarity when they are in the middle of confusion, using our signature framework.
 Instead of analysing your relationships in pieces, you need a structured check-in so you can stop replaying the same mistakes that have been holding you back in your dating life.

 We provide workshops that give you practical tools you can use daily.
-One of our signature themed workshops is Dating Codes, where we help you recognise your patterns and see what is actually happening.
-You begin to understand how you behave in dating, not just what you think or feel.
+One of our workshops is Dating Codes, where we help you recognise your patterns and see the reality of your situation.
+It helps you understand your actual behaviour in dating, rather than just getting lost in your thoughts or feelings.

 Grab your best friend and a bottle of wine!